FallerS/FallerS.github.io/_posts/2021-01-19-Portfolio Construction and Optimization.md

 We will add these functions to our fipa module from the last blog post.

-We now want the weightings for a given set of investments (industry portfolios) which minimizes the risk for a given exp. portfolio return
+We now want the weightings for a given set of investments (industry portfolios) which minimizes the risk for a given exp. portfolio return.
 We will use scypis [optimizer](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html) to do this.

 ```python